 Liz Miele, originally from New Jersey, started doing stand-up at 16 in New York City.
 At 18 she was profiled in The New Yorker Magazine, at 22 she appeared on Comedy Central’s Live at Gotham.
 She recently appeared on AXS TV’s Gotham Comedy Live, Hulu’s Coming to the Stage and Fox’s Laughs.
 She’s been profiled in Huffington Post, Runner’s World, Psychology Today, and The Guardian.

 Liz regularly tours with the “Nobodies of Comedy” and Armed Forces Entertainment and also performed on a book tour for Chris McDougall, author of Born to Run.
 She’s completed four European tours performing in UK, Spain, Italy, Denmark, Sweden, Holland, Luxembourg, Belgium and Finland.

 Her joke “Feminist Sex positions” went viral both on YouTube and Upworthy.com.
 She wrote and produced an animated web series, Damaged, voiced by great comics including, Maz Jobrani, Hari Kondabolu, Ted Alexandro, Dean Edwards, DC Benny, Joe Machi and so many more.
 She also co-produced and co-starred in 40 episodes of a web series called Apt C3 with fellow comic, Carmen Lynch, and fashion photographer, Chris Vongsawat.

 Liz made appearances at last year’s Latitude Festival and Vodafone Comedy Festival at Iveagh Gardens in Dublin.
-This Spring, she brought her new show Self Help Me to the Bill Murray in London before successfully taking it to Australia earlier this year.
+Last Spring, she brought her new show Self Help Me to the Bill Murray in London before successfully taking it to Australia earlier this year.

-Liz recently released her debut comedy album, Emotionally Exhausting on iTunes and Amazon.
+Liz released her debut comedy album, Emotionally Exhausting on iTunes and Amazon.
 For more info visit her web site: www.lizmiele.com